rsdoiel/antenna/archives/2025/socal_north_2025.02.md

 ---

-## Extreme fire weather begins early Tuesday morning for LA with no rain in sight
+## After weaker than expected winds, extreme fire conditions are predicted for Wednesday

-date: 2025-01-13, updated: 2025-01-14, from: The LAist
+date: 2025-01-13, updated: 2025-01-15, from: The LAist

-The National Weather Service forecasts a brief respite in fire weather starting Thursday into the weekend.
-But red flag warnings could kick in again Monday.
+Firefighting efforts got a leg up Tuesday from weaker than predicted winds — but harsh fire conditions are still in the forecast.

 <br>